EV Charging Guide

 Why Do You Need More Than One App?

-No single app covers every charging network.
+No single app covers every charging network well enough to make the rest irrelevant.
 Unlike gas stations where any credit card works at any pump, EV charging networks each have their own apps, accounts, and payment systems.
-A charger operated by one network often cannot be activated through a competitor's app, or if it can, you pay a roaming premium.
+A charger operated by one network often cannot be activated through a competitor's app, or if it can, you may pay a roaming premium.

 This is the biggest frustration new EV drivers face.
 You find a charger, walk up to it, scan the QR code, and discover you need to download yet another app, create an account, and enter payment details before you can start charging.
 If it is your first time, this process can take several minutes while you are standing outside in the rain.

-Having 2-3 apps already installed and set up with payment means you are prepared for most chargers you will encounter.
-That number covers your primary network, one backup network, and optionally a roaming or aggregator app for everything else.
+Having 2-4 apps already installed and set up with payment means you are prepared for most chargers you will encounter.
+In Europe, that often means your primary network, one backup network, and one roaming or aggregator app for travel or unfamiliar chargers.

 What Types of Charging Apps Exist?